citusdata/cstore_fdw/README.md

 Cstore_fdw is an open source columnar store extension for PostgreSQL.
 Columnar stores provide notable benefits for analytics use cases where data is loaded in batches.
 Cstore_fdw’s columnar nature delivers performance by only reading relevant data from disk, and it may compress data 6x-10x to reduce space requirements for data archival.

-Cstore was created and is maintained by [Citus Data](https://www.citusdata.com).
-At Citus Data, our mission is to make it so you never have to worry about scaling your database again.
-So we built the Citus extension to Postgres, an extension that intelligently distributes your data and queries across many nodes so your database can scale and your queries are fast.
-The Citus extension to Postgres is available as open source, as on-prem enterprise software, and as a [fully-managed database as a service](https://www.citusdata.com/product/cloud).
-If you have any questions about how Citus can help you scale, [please let us know](https://www.citusdata.com/about/contact_us/).
+Cstore_fdw is developed by [Citus Data](https://www.citusdata.com) and can be used in combination with [Citus](https://github.com/citusdata/citus), a postgres extension that intelligently distributes your data and queries across many nodes so your database can scale and your queries are fast.
+If you have any questions about how Citus can help you scale or how to use Citus in combination with cstore_fdw, [please let us know](https://www.citusdata.com/about/contact_us/).

 Join the [Mailing List][mailing-list] to stay on top of the latest developments for Cstore_fdw.